Berge's conjecture for cubic graphs with small colouring defect: Proof of Theorem

 Claim 1. \emph{The subgraph $H$ is bipartite.}

 \emph{Proof of Claim 1.} If $H$ contains a perfect matching, then the matching can be extended to a perfect matching $M_4$ of $G$ which covers the three uncovered edges of $C$.
 It follows that $\pi(G)=4$, contrary to our assumption.
 Therefore $H$ has no perfect matching.
-In this situation Theorem~\ref{thm:6cuts} tells us that there exists a set $S\subseteq V(H)$ such that each component $L$ of $H-S$ has $|\delta_G(L)|=3$ and each edge of $\delta_G(H)$ joins a vertex of $H-S$ to a vertex of $C$.
+In this situation Theorem~\ref{thm:6cuts} tells us that there exists a set $S$ of trivalent vertices of $H$ such that each component $L$ of $H-S$ has $|\delta_G(L)|=3$ and each edge of $\delta_G(H)$ joins a vertex of $H-S$ to a vertex of $C$.
 As $G$ is cyclically 4-edge-connected, each component of $H-S$ is a single vertex.
 Consequently, $H$ is a bipartite graph with bipartition $\{S, V(H)-S\}$ and edge set $\delta_G(S)$.
 This establishes Claim~1.

-Next we explore the colouring properties of the subgraph $H^+=G-E(C)\subseteq G$.
+Next, we explore the colouring properties of the subgraph $H^+=G-E(C)\subseteq G$.
 Note that $H^+=H+\{f_0,f_1,\ldots,f_5\}$ and $H^+\cup C=G$.
 Set $C^+=C+\{f_0,f_1,\ldots,f_5\}$.
 In $C^+$, the endvertices $u_0$, $u_1$, \dots, $u_5$ are assumed as pairwise distinct.

 Before proceeding further we need several definitions.
-A \emph{colour vector} is any sequence $\alpha=c_0c_1\ldots c_5$ of six colours $c_i\in\{1,2,3\}$ satisfying Parity Lemma; that is, $c_0+\ldots+c_5=0$.
-Every $3$-edge-colouring $\sigma$ of $H^+$ thus \emph{induces} the colour vector $\alpha_{\sigma}=\sigma(f_0)\sigma(f_1)\ldots\sigma(f_5)$.
+A \emph{colour vector} is any sequence $\alpha=c_0c_1\ldots c_5$ of six colours $c_i\in\{1,2,3\}$ such that $c_0+\ldots+c_5=0$ in $\mathbb{Z}_2\times\mathbb{Z}_2$.
+It follows from Parity Lemma that every $3$-edge-colouring $\sigma$ of $H^+$ thus \emph{induces} the colour vector $\alpha_{\sigma}=\sigma(f_0)\sigma(f_1)\ldots\sigma(f_5)$.
 By permuting the colours $1$, $2$, and $3$ in $\alpha$ we obtain a new colour vector, nevertheless, the difference between the two is insubstantial.
-Therefore each of the six permutations of colours produces a sequence that encodes essentially `the same colour vector'.
+Therefore each of the six permutations of colours produces a sequence that encodes essentially the same distribution of colours.
 In order to have a canonical representative, we choose from them the lexicographically minimal sequence and call it the \emph{type} of $\alpha$.
 A \emph{colouring type} is the type of some colour vector~$\alpha$.
 The \emph{type} of a $3$-edge-colouring $\sigma$ of $H^+$ is the type of the induced colour vector $\sigma(f_0)\sigma(f_1)\ldots\sigma(f_5)$.
 A colouring type is said to be \emph{admissible} for $H^+$ if it is the type of a certain $3$-edge-colouring of $H^+$.
-Similar definitions apply to $C^+$.
+Similar definitions apply to $C^+$ and, in fact, to all subcubic graphs with $6$ vertices of degree $1$.

 Claim 2. \emph{The colour vector induced by any $3$-edge-colouring of $H^+$ involves all three~colours.}